SashaPatsel/coding-drills/breakouts/sinatra/README.md

 ```

-This code will allow us to start our app by running `rackup` from our project's root.
+This code will allow us to start our app from the HiSinatra class we will define soon.

 8. Let's require all the packages we've installed for future use.
 In `app.rb`, write the following code:
 ```ruby